swax/NAISYS-website/markdown/articles/llms-getting-stuck-in-the-mud.md

 It seems like there is a lot of room for model improvement.
 GPT-3 can't do much in NAISYS as it is, and Claude 3 Opus seems much more competent than GPT-4.
 With more powerful models on the horizon, there's a good chance these problems will just be solved with plain smarter models.
 No additional 'coherence layers' needed.

 Of course would a coherent, potentially super-coherent model be indistinguishable from a person?
 Would it be AGI, possibly ASI?
 We don't really know what the secret sauce is to reach 'criticality' (self-improving AI), and we know even less of what would happen next.
+We want to free it from the MUD, but maybe not too much...